rccordell/s19tot/pages/policies.md

 In this class you will abide by Northeastern University’s Academic Integrity Policy at all times:

-> A commitment to the principles of academic integrity is essential to the mission of Northeatern University.
+> A commitment to the principles of academic integrity is essential to the mission of Northeastern University.
 The promotion of independent and original scholarship ensures that students derive the most from their educational experience and their pursuit of knowledge.
 Academic dishonesty violates the most fundamental values of an intellectual community and undermines the achievements of the entire University.

 If you have any questions about what constitutes academic integrity in this class—particularly as the concept applies to digital course projects—please talk to me.
 We will also discuss the ethics of digital scholarship in class.